scopetools/cudasirecon/README.md

 ## All platforms

-The program requires the IVE libraries, which are not distributed with this source code and must be acquired seperately from UCSF.
+The program requires the IVE/Priism libraries, which are not distributed with this source code and must be acquired seperately from UCSF.
 Place them in a folder called `IVE` at the top level of the source folder (same folder as the cudaSirecon folder).
 It should minimally have the following files and folders (example shown for linux, use `.dylib` or `.lib` as necessary for osx or windows)

 ```
 CUDA_SIMrecon